-What level of net migration is necessary for the UK labour market to function effectively?
+- Q1.
+What level of net migration is necessary for the UK labour market to function effectively? - a.
+How reliant is the UK labour market on high, medium or low skilled migrant labour?
+What would be the impact of a reduced ability to source foreign workers on British businesses? - b.
+Which particular sectors or sub-sectors would be affected by controls on EU migration and further controls on non-EU migration? - 1.
 Determining an optimum level of net migration will be determined by the level of demand and the amount of available labour from the domestic workforce in theory.
-However, to set a net migration target that adequately answers the central question as to how many migrants are needed to meet the needs of the labour market is impossible given the fluctuations and unpredictable nature of demand and amount of labour supply from the UK workforce in practice.
+However, to set a net migration target that adequately answers the central question as to how many migrants are needed to meet the needs of the labour market is impossible given the fluctuations and unpredictable nature of demand and amount of labour supply from the UK workforce in practice. - 2.
 However, there is no doubt that the influx of EU migrants that have come to live and work in the UK has helped the labour market function effectively.
 Labour demand in recent years has been very strong, especially for low-skilled roles; and this has coincided with an influx of EU nationals that have come to live and work in the UK.
-It is perhaps no surprise therefore that a disproportionately high number of EU nationals that have come to the UK to live and work in recent years are employed in low-wage industries.
+It is perhaps no surprise, therefore, that a disproportionately high number of EU nationals that have come to the UK to live and work in recent years are employed in low-wage industries.
 As the latest official data illustrates, more than a quarter of EU national are either employed in elementary occupations or as process, plant and machine operatives (Figure 1).